IanKeen/IKScrollView/README.md

 ![](IKScrollView_3.png)

 ### Connect Outlet
-Connect the outlet from your `IKScrollView`s `contentView` property to the content view.
+Connect the outlet from your `IKScrollView`'s `contentView` property to the content view.

 ![](IKScrollView_4.png)

 ![](IKScrollView_5.png)

 ### Build the Content View
-Build your content view with autolayout however you want just like a normal interface!.
-In the example here my content view is designed for vertical scrolling.
-(The default for `IKScrollView`)
+Build your content view with autolayout however you want just like a normal interface!
+In the example here my content view is designed for vertical scrolling (the default for `IKScrollView`).

 ![](IKScrollView_6.png)